Pellenes cingulatus

-Pellenes cingulatus is a species of jumping spider in the genus Pellenes that lives in Tanzania.
+Pellenes cingulatus is a species of jumping spider known from Tanzania.
 It is a hairy medium-sized spider with a carapace that is between 1.8 and 1.9 mm long and an abdomen between 2 and 2.1 mm long.
 The female is darker than the male and has a different white pattern on its abdomen.
 The male is marked with steaks and stripes while the female also has three patches near the spinnerets.
 The front legs of the male are darker and the third leg is longer and thicker than the rest.
 Externally, the copulatory organs are typical for the genus, particularly the female's.
 Internally they have a distinctive design, including multi-chambered spermathecae.
 The male copulatory organs include what looks like a double embolus as there is a thicker projection or apophysis that accompanies the actual embolus.
 The species was first described in 2000.

 Taxonomy

 Pellenes cingulatus is a species of jumping spider, a member of the family Salticidae.
 The species was first described by Wanda Wesołowska and Anthony Russell-Smith in 2000.
 Wesołowska and Russell-Smith allocated the spider to the genus Pellenes, which had been first circumscribed in 1876 by Eugène Simon.
 The species is named after a Latin word that can be translated "striped".

-Wayne Maddison placed the genus Pellenes in the subtribe Harmochirina in the tribe Plexippini in 2015.
-This had previously been known as Harmochireae, as circumscribed by Simon in 1903.
-It is allocated to the subclade Saltafresia in the clade Salticoida.
-The spider is a member of Plexippoida.
-Phylogenetic analysis of molecular data demonstrates that the genus is most closely related to Habronattus and Havaika.
-In 2000, Dmitri Logunov and Yuri Marusik divided the genus Pellenes into four subgenera, based on the shape of the male palpal bulb.
-The species is a member of the subgenus Pelmultus.
-In 2016, Jerzy Prószyński grouped the genus with Dexippus under the name Pelenines, named after the genus.
-It is allocated to the supergroup Hylloida.